-After a hands-on-ceramics lesson in town (Moustiers-Sainte-Marie has been a center of the pottery trade for generations), it's time to head into the Verdon Gorges.
-There are a number of active excursions to choose from, be it hiking, canyoning, or rock climbing.
+After a hands-on ceramics lesson in town (Moustiers-Sainte-Marie has been a center of the pottery trade for generations), it's time to head into the Verdon Gorges.
+There are several active excursions to choose from, be it hiking, canyoning, or rock climbing.
 It's also possible to take off down the Verdon River on a kayaking or canoe trip.
 This is an unforgettable experience as the waters of the Verdon are famous for their electric turquoise color.
-Another option is to head out on Lake Sainte Croix, a tranquil man-made lake at the end of the canyon that's perfect for boating.
+Another option is to head out on Lake Sainte Croix, a tranquil artificial lake at the end of the canyon that's perfect for boating.

 One region that perfectly encapsulates France's rich culture is Provence.
 On a self-drive tour, you'll stop in historic cities like Marseille and Aix-en-Provence as well as hilltop villages like Uzès and Moustiers-Sainte-Marie.
 As an added treat you'll hike canyons, kayak along the coast, and participate in a cooking class and wine tour.

 Take every matter of transport on this ten-day adventure trip.
 You'll cruise along the coast of Marseille, ride horses up to Sainte-Croix Lake, and tackle the Verdon Gorge by foot, river raft, and via cordata climb to take in the wild face of Europe's largest gorge.